I once worked for a company, where the founder had an insane amount of churn.

 NOTE: The tips outlined in this article can apply to other roles as well, not just a salesperson.
 So whether you’re looking to hire an account manager, copywriter, social media guru, or SEO boffin, you can use the framework and tips below.

-(P.S: Have you ever wondered if hiring a lead generation agency might be a better option than hiring a freelance sales representative?
+(P.S: Have you ever wondered if hiring a LinkedIn outreach agency might be a better option than hiring a freelance sales representative?
 Read this article: In-House VS. Outsourced?
-And How to Build Your Own Lead Generation Team OR Need help?
+OR Need help?
 Book a free 15-minute strategy session below with Salesbread.)

 Note: